leafpetersen/dep-generic-methods/proposal.md

-A function type with a non-empty type parameter list is mal-formed if it appears as a sub-component of any other type: that is, as an argument to a generic class or function, as a bound on a type parameter, or as a parameter or return type in another function type (in the current proposal, there is any case no syntax to introduce such a type, and so this restriction may be moot).
+A function type with a non-empty type parameter list is mal-formed if it appears as a sub-component of any other type: that is, as an argument to a generic class or function, as a bound on a type parameter, or as a parameter or return type in another function type (in the current proposal, there is in any case no syntax to introduce such a type, and so this restriction may be moot).

 #### Function subtyping